TileDB-Inc/TileDB-Vector-Search/src/include/index/README/VAMANA.md

 }
 ```

-In profiling previsou implementation, the lookups of node state in the bitmap consumed a substantial fraction of time.
+In profiling previous implementation, the lookups of node state in the bitmap consumed a substantial fraction of time.
 This was improved by using a bitmap rather than a `std::unordered_set`.
 However, there is a cost in terms of memory usage with that approach.